Asteas-Python Fish Plate

-Fish Plate – Faithful Reproduction from the Asteas-Python Workshop This exquisite fish plate is a high-quality reproduction of an original masterpi...
+Red Figure Fish Plate – Faithful Reproduction from the Asteas-Python Workshop, Boston MFA This elegant fish plate is a faithful reproduction of a S...

 View full detailsThe “potter’s wheel” is a mechanical invention that the Ancient Greeks also used to create the legendary decorated vases.
 Fun fact, in Homer’s Iliad there are references to the potter’s wheel, and wheel-made pottery was also found at the site of Troy.